r-lib/gargle/tests/testthat/_snaps/oauth-cache.md

     Code
       m <- token_match("abc_*@example.org", one_match_of_two)
     Message <cliMessage>
-      i The gargle package is using a cached token for 'jane@example.org'
+      i The gargle package is using a cached token for 'jane@example.org'.

 # token_match() scolds but returns short hash match when non-interactive

     Code
       m <- token_match("abc_", one_existing)
     Message <cliMessage>
       !
-Using an auto-discovered, cached token
+Using an auto-discovered, cached token.
-        To suppress this message, modify your code or options to clearly consent to the use of a cached token
+        To suppress this message, modify your code or options to clearly consent to the use of a cached token.
         See gargle's "Non-interactive auth" vignette for more details:
         <https://gargle.r-lib.org/articles/non-interactive-auth.html>
-      i The gargle package is using a cached token for 'a@example.com'
+      i The gargle package is using a cached token for 'a@example.com'.

 ---

     Code
       m <- token_match("abc_*", one_existing)
     Message <cliMessage>
       !
-Using an auto-discovered, cached token
+Using an auto-discovered, cached token.
-        To suppress this message, modify your code or options to clearly consent to the use of a cached token
+        To suppress this message, modify your code or options to clearly consent to the use of a cached token.
         See gargle's "Non-interactive auth" vignette for more details:
         <https://gargle.r-lib.org/articles/non-interactive-auth.html>
-      i The gargle package is using a cached token for 'a@example.com'
+      i The gargle package is using a cached token for 'a@example.com'.

 ---